Onix-Systems/python-monobank-client/README.md

 # monobank-api-client
-This module is designed for quick interaction with the monobank API
+This module provides quick integration of the Monobank API for developing applications based on synchronous and asynchronous frameworks.

 ## Name
 monobank_api_client